kris-classes/crypto/Week5/README.md

 Either open Kali in a VM, or install `netcat` on your operating system.
 Netcat (aka `nc`) can be used as a client to talk to services.
-It opens a socket and connects to whatever you want.
+It opens a socket and connects to whatever you want. **NOTE: Kali's netcat version may have different command arguments to other versions.
+Contact me if a command doesn't work**.

 * HTTP request with netcat